 Area of development Developing harmonised transport infrastructure General findings Harmonised transport infrastructure, including terminals and transport nodes, are vital for achieving overall efficiency of logistics networks, so as for the environmental profile of the comodal supply chains.
 Fast hinterland connections for import and export traffic are therefore necessary, including remote gateways and their transport connections.
-Recommendations Specifically related to SSS, smaller ports should be developed to be the preferred ports for European Short Sea Shipping by means of tailored functionality and equipment, as they are often more efficient for this kind of services than bigger ports.
-Although application and verification of interoperable technologies in railways is on-going, harmonisation and renovation of infrastructure in the transport chain is needed.
-From D6.2 the following should also be observed A comprehensive European transport network model similar in capabilities to TRANS-TOOLS should be used in all cost-benefit analyses of transport infrastructure projects enhancing comparability and compatibility of results.
-The work performed on standardised estimation of transport-related external costs, with emphasis on measuring and allocating CO2 and other emissions, needs to be continued until a universally acceptable methodology is reached.
-The work of CEN and ISO in this direction needs to be supported and accelerated.
-The Life Cycle Cost methodology needs to be introduced in decision making and environmental assessment.
-At least one certified carbon and environmental footprint calculator needs to be developed and the relevant action of the 2011 White Paper is fully supported.
+Thus, these recommendations are of particular relevant for the development of the TEN-T network Recommendations Specifically related to SSS, investigations should focus on whether smaller ports are to be developed into preferred ports for European Short Sea Shipping by means of tailored functionality and equipment.
+Often specialised ports have proven more efficient in comparison to bigger and multicommodity ports.
+Although application and verification of interoperable technologies in railways is on-going, harmonisation and renovation of infrastructure across modes in the transport chain is needed.
+Findings from SuperGreen which are aligned with the TEN-T requirements include: Ensuring accessibility of modes to freight terminals and villages Development of cargo handling technology supporting co-modality and energy efficiency (also reduced emission to air) Seamless infrastructure connectivity (TEN-T network with local network) Development of telematics and smart ICT solutions supporting co-modality, seamless information handling, and safety and security.
+From D6.2 - Policy Recommendations, Final version the following should also be observed • A comprehensive and more advanced European transport network model should be developed for supporting all costbenefit analyse s of tr ansport infrastru icture e projects enhano cing comparability and compatibility of results (e.g. an advancement of f the e xisting TRANS- TOO LS).